james-tay/mygpio/README.md

 - to connect to the MQTT server, our username is "bob", password is "alice"
 - we send commands to our ESP32 by publishing to "myhome/command/porch"
 - the ESP32 publishes its responses to the topic "myhome/response/porch"
-- sensor events on our ESP32 are published to the topic "myhome/sensor/porch"
+- sensor events (eg, thread named "button1") on our ESP32 are published to the topic "myhome/sensors/porch/button1"

 The following commands create the config files for the above setup.